vk-cs/docs-public/docs/en/networks/vnet/concepts/net-types/net-types.md

 ## External network

-External network (`ext-net`) provides access to the subnets with the public IP addresses and exists across all projects.
+External network (`ext-net`, `internet`) provides access to the subnets with the public IP addresses and exists across all projects.
 It is used to provide services with the Internet access.
 See details in the [Network addressing and internet access](../ips-and-inet) section.

 It is not possible to edit or delete the subnets of that network.
 The following operations can be performed via personal account, OpenStack CLI or Terraform: